 Workers at the seafood company are said to work up to twenty-four hours straight without overtime pay.
 They pay $45 of their earnings per week to live in crowded trailers with vermin and no air conditioning, according to one worker.
 These conditions were documented in a complaint filed last week with the Department of Labor and the Equal Employment Opportunity Commission.

 This is the flip side to the immigration debate.
 When you don’t give workers the rights accorded with citizenship, you leave them available to exploitation.
 I’m sure the answer on the other side of this is that they ought to leave and let American workers perform these tasks, but that’s precisely what the employer doesn’t want.
 They only meet their profit margins through exploiting powerless labor.
-These people were barricaded in their work space and denied any protections or benefits like overtime.
+These people were barricaded in their work space and denied any protections or benefits such as overtime.
 One supervisor is quoted as saying that the workers are “ignorant people” who would be “made to understand with a shovel.”
 You couldn’t take that posture with someone imbued with individual rights of citizenship.
 A broken immigration system serves the purposes of these employers.
 And clearly, the H-2B visa program isn’t providing the needed protections for guest workers.

 Wal-Mart said they are “unable to substantiate” the claims made by the seafood guest workers.
 But Jacob Horowitz, lead organizer of the National Guestworker Alliance, told Aram Roston that they have not been contacted by any investigator at Wal-Mart looking into the claims.
 Not has Wal-Mart spoken to any of the guest workers themselves.
 The US Department of Labor is still investigating.